-17. (1) The Canadian Forces shall consist of such units and other elements as are from time to time organized by or under the authority of the Minister.
+17. (1) The Canadian Forces shall consist of those of the following elements that are from time to time organized by or under the authority of the Minister:

-(2) A unit or other element organized under subsection (1) shall from time to time be embodied in such component of the Canadian Forces as may be directed by or under the authority of the Minister.
+(2) A unit or other element organized under subsection (1), other than a command or a formation, shall from time to time be embodied in a component of the Canadian Forces as directed by or under the authority of the Minister.

 Chief of the Defence Staff

 Marginal note:Appointment, rank and duties of Chief of Defence Staff

 18. (1) The Governor in Council may appoint an officer to be the Chief of the Defence Staff, who shall hold such rank as the Governor in Council may prescribe and who shall, subject to the regulations and under the direction of the Minister, be charged with the control and administration of the Canadian Forces.

 (2) Unless the Governor in Council otherwise directs, all orders and instructions to the Canadian Forces that are required to give effect to the decisions and to carry out the directions of the Government of Canada or the Minister shall be issued by or through the Chief of the Defence Staff.

 Marginal note:Vice Chief of the Defence Staff